TJ Perenara

-Thomas Tekanapu Rawakata Perenara (born 23 January 1992), commonly known as TJ Perenara, is a New Zealand rugby union player who currently plays Halfback or First Five-Eighth for the Wellington Lions in the Mitre 10 Cup, the Hurricanes in Super Rugby and New Zealand's national team, the All Blacks.
-He was part of the New Zealand under-20 rugby team that won the 2011 IRB Junior World Championship in Italy.
+Thomas Tekanapu Rawakata Perenara (born 23 January 1992), commonly known as TJ Perenara, is a New Zealand rugby union player who plays as a half-back for the Black Rams Tokyo in the Japan Rugby League One.
+He has previously played for the Hurricanes in Super Rugby and Wellington in the Bunnings NPC.
+Perenara is the most capped Hurricane of all time with 163 caps.
+Perenara made his international debut for New Zealand in 2014 and played in 89 test matches until the end of his All Black career in 2024.

-Perenara is currently Captain of the Hurricanes, alongside Dane Coles and is the most-capped Hurricane of all time.
-Perenara made his international debut for New Zealand in 2014 and has since played 76 tests for his country, having attended both the 2015 Rugby World Cup and 2019 Rugby World Cup during his international career.

 Early life and family

-Perenara was born in Porirua, New Zealand and grew up in the suburb of Titahi Bay.
+Perenara was born in Porirua, New Zealand, and grew up in the suburb of Titahi Bay.
 His father Thomas (whose father hails from Matatā) played for the Junior Kiwis in 1987 and in the New Zealand Softball Team (Black Sox) from 1987 to 1996.
 His mother Fiona (Farrow) played softball for New Zealand as did his grandmother Patricia Farrow and his uncle Jason Farrow.
 Perenara's paternal grandmother was born in Broken Hill, Australia.
 Two of his cousins, Henry and Marcus, played in the National Rugby League competition.
 He is also distantly related to All Black teammate, Sonny Bill Williams, as well as Samoan international rugby player, Tim Nanai-Williams.
 He is of Te Arawa and Ngāti Rangitihi descent.

 Career

 Early career

-Perenara scored a hat-trick of tries on his Super Rugby debut in a 46–19 victory against the Western Force in Perth on 10 March 2012.
+Perenara scored a hat trick of tries on his Super Rugby debut in a 46–19 victory against the Western Force in Perth on 10 March 2012.
 Perenara quickly became a regular starter for the team.

 He was selected for the All Blacks squad for the 2013 Rugby Championship but was not capped that year.

 After finishing the 2014 Super Rugby season with five tries, he made his All Blacks debut in the first test against England in 2014, along with centre Malakai Fekitoa.
 Perenara scored his first test try for the All Blacks in a 34-13 win against Argentina that year after replacing Aaron Smith off the bench.
 Perenara then went on to start for the first time in his international career against the United States, only being replaced with nine minutes to go.
-Perenara played in all three remaining tests on the end-of-year tour, including a start against Scotland.
+Perenara played in all three remaining tests on the end of year tour, including a start against Scotland.